 The Sweden-based company, which subs in oat milk for dairy in vegan products like coffee creamers, yogurt and ice cream, has bold-faced name investors on both Wall Street and on Hollywood Boulevard.
 The Blackstone Group, former Starbucks CEO Howard Schultz and actress Natalie Portman have joined Winfrey as some of the company's backers.

 Oatly hired Morgan Stanley, JPMorgan and Credit Suisse as underwriters on the offering, which could be valued at more than $5 billion, sources told Reuters.

 IPO plans for the brand come as the popular milk alternative continues to saturate mainstream grocers and coffee chains.
 Starbucks announced in December it would roll out oat milk at all of its locations across the country starting this spring, following a successful test run in 1,300 regional coffee shops.
 And coffee competitor Dunkin’ debuted its Oatmilk Latte in stores nationwide last spring.

-The company also made headlines earlier this month for its eyebrow-raising Super Bowl commercial, in whichCEO Toni Petersson sings about the oat milk in a field for the entire 30-second ad.
+The company also made headlines in February for its eyebrow-raising Super Bowl commercial, in whichCEO Toni Petersson sings about the oat milk in a field for the entire 30-second ad.